Internet Research Resources for Science Fiction Writersby Greg Knollenberg

 Finding Science Resources

 Science resources can be found using sites that specifically categorize and link to science websites or by using the major search engines.
 For more information on searching with search engines read the article, "Effective Use of Search Engines."
 An excellent website which provides numerous links to science related websites is SciCentral.
 SciCentral's science links start from several main categories: biological sciences, health, engineering, government agencies, physical and chemical sciences, Earth and space, women and minorities and institutions.
 From there, the science navigation site divides into more specific sections.
 SciCentral also provides links to news headlines and articles in its "research highlights" section.
 Discover Online, the website for Discover Magazine, contains a section called Web Picks, where each week new science websites are reviewed in several categories including biology, mind and brain and astronomy.
-My Virtual Reference Desk and the Librarian's Index each contain a large collection of categorized science links.
+My Virtual Reference Desk contains a large collection of categorized science links.
 Internet Sleuth contains searches of numerous science-related databases and websites.
 The Science Fiction Writers of America (SFWA) website also contains a useful collection of resources for authors.
-In addition to science specific directories the special science sections of search engines are also great starting points including: InfoSeek, Excite, Yahoo, and Looksmart.

 General Science Resources